frontstack/frontstack/README.md

 4. Customize `Vagrantfile` and `setup.ini` (optionally)

-5. Run from the installation directory:
+5. From the Vagrantfile directory, run:

   ```
   $ vagrant up